wissem01chiha/slxio/Documentation/Examples/index.md

 Where possible, we intentionally preserve the concepts and workflows of the original Simulink APIs to make it easier for MATLAB® and Simulink® users to get started with slxio.

 > [!WARNING]
-> SXLIO is a static model manipulation library and does not support model compilation, simulation, or features that require a compiled model state.
+> Slxio is a static model manipulation library and does not support model compilation, simulation, or features that require a compiled model state.
 Operations that depend on signal resolution, data type propagation, compiled port information, or other compile-time metadata are therefore not available.

 - @subpage Models